gbrantzos/Cubes.Core/docs/Host.Configuration.md

 --application | CUBES_APPLICATION | A path to an application manifest file.
 --admin | CUBES_ADMIN | Path to CubesManagement.zip file (web management UI).

+#### AppSettings

+To avoid overwriting `appsettings.json` file, Cubes tries to load settings from Settings folder (CUBES_ROOT\Settings).
+Since this file is added last on the configuration builder, settings defined there override previous values.

 #### Common Libraries
 Assemblies under the folder root\Libraries are considered common libraries and loaded before all applications.